 In fact, it was the number one topic that people in my Facebook group, The Business Profit Engine, said they want to learn more about in order to grow their online business.

-And I think that’s a really smart thing to prioritize.
+And I think an email list is a really smart thing to prioritize.

-Your list is the lifeblood of your business.
+Your email list is the lifeblood of your marketing

 Yes, that’s a lot of pressure to put on one thing, but it really is that important.